 With financial assistance from the federal government, the state government, and additional local incentives, Missouri residents have a great deal of support to draw from when purchasing solar panels.
 The time is right to get into the solar game, with utility prices soaring and the cost of solar energy dropping fast.
-If you are interested in purchasing, there are many great companies that will help get you set up.
+If you are interested in purchasing, plenty of great companies can install solar on your home.

-Yes, you should definitely consider buying a solar energy system in Missouri.
+Yes, you should consider buying a solar energy system in Missouri.
 Solar can save you tons of money on your utility bills and help reduce your production of emissions and your carbon footprint.
-Plus, a variety of federal, state, and local financial incentives are available to make the purchase of solar panels accessible to anyone.
+Plus, various federal, state, and local financial incentives are available to purchase solar panels accessible to anyone.

-With an average cost of electricity in Missouri of $0.12/kilowatt-hour (kWh), Missouri homeowners can save $53,100 over a 20-year period by installing a 5kW solar system.
+With an average cost of electricity in Missouri of $0.12/kilowatt-hour (kWh), Missouri homeowners can save $53,100 over 20 years by installing a 5kW solar system.
 These energy savings are helped by the fact solar panels can last more than 25 years before needing to be replaced.

 The average cost of a solar panel installation in Missouri ranges from $11,730 to $15,870.
 On a cost-per-watt basis, solar panel installation in Missouri falls between $2.35 and $3.17.

-While it is unlikely that you can get solar panels for free in Missouri, there are numerous federal, state, and local financial incentives that can significantly minimize the costs associated with purchasing a new solar energy system.
+While it is unlikely that you can get solar panels for free in Missouri, numerous federal, state, and local financial incentives can significantly minimize the costs associated with purchasing a new solar energy system.

-There are many federal, state, and local financial incentives for purchasers of solar energy systems in Missouri.
-These include the Federal Solar Investment Tax Credit (ITC), the Missouri Property Tax Exemption, and a number of rebates for utility companies.
+Missouri has many federal, state, and local financial incentives for purchasers of solar energy systems.
+These include the Federal Solar Investment Tax Credit (ITC), the Missouri Property Tax Exemption, and several rebates for utility companies.

-There is enough solar installed in Missouri to power 40,000 homes, and solar accounts for 0.68% of the state’s electricity production.
+There is enough solar installed in Missouri to power 40,000 homes, which accounts for 0.68% of the state’s electricity production.

-No, the state of Missouri excludes the added value of a solar installation from your home’s value for tax purposes.
+No, Missouri excludes the added value of a solar installation from your home’s value for tax purposes.

-Missouri taxpayers can write off lots of costs associated with the purchase of new solar energy systems.
+Missouri taxpayers can write off many costs of purchasing new solar energy systems.
 For more information about incentive programs, check out this database of incentives.

 At House Method, transparency and trust are our most important values for the reader.
 That’s why we took the time to create an objective rating system and score each solar energy company/service according to our methodology.